Dedman School of Law: Rankings

-In 2020, SMU Dedman School of Law was ranked No. 56 in the nation by U.S. News & World Report, but was ranked No. 58 in the 2023 rankings.
+In 2024, SMU Dedman School of Law was ranked No. 42 in the nation by U.S. News & World Report.

 Employment

 According to SMU's official 2018 ABA-required disclosures, 80% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.
 SMU's Law School Transparency under-employment score is 10.8%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at SMU for the 2020-2021 academic year is $83,464.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at SMU for the 2020–2021 academic year is $83,464.
 The average amount borrowed for law school by members of the 2014 graduating class was $124,617.38.